ENCODE-DCC/wgbs-pipeline/README.md

 An [ENCODE](https://www.encodeproject.org/) pipeline for processing whole-genome bisulfite sequencing (WGBS) data using [gemBS](https://github.com/heathsc/gemBS) for alignment and methylation extraction and [Bsmooth](https://bioconductor.org/packages/release/bioc/html/bsseq.html) for smoothing of CpG methylation values.

-This pipeline is currently in prerelease, and as such may be unstable.

 ## Installation

 1) Git clone this pipeline.